-- Executive Competency Overview: Results for the 8 Universal Management Competencies, comparing the average Self (manager) score with the average score of All Observers (includes Boss, Direct Reports, and Peers) and showing whether scores fall within, above, or below the Favorable Zone.
-Also shown is the Total CheckPoint Scores, including the score differential between Self and All Observers. - Executive Skill Set Summary: Overview of the 18 Skill Sets as rated by All Observers.
-The average ratings are displayed ranked from highest to lowest providing you an overview of the relative strengths or challenges Darcy Walker may have in these Skill Sets. - Critical Skills Alignment Summary: Overview of the Skill Sets identified as critical by Boss and/or Self. - Executive Summary: Results for the 8 Universal Management Competencies, comparing the average scores of all respondent groups (includes Self, Boss, Direct Reports, Peers, and All Observers), providing Total CheckPoint Scores for each group, and pointing out group score averages that vary by more than 1 point. - Skill Set Analysis: Results for the 18 Skill Sets, comparing the average scores of all respondent groups (includes Self, Boss, Direct Reports, Peers, and All Observers), and pointing out group score averages that vary by 1.5 points or more, as well as analyzing Critical Skill Sets to establish Talents, areas needing Focus, and areas where a significant GAP exists between Self and Boss scores.
+- 1. Executive Competency Overview: Results for the 8 Universal Management Competencies, comparing the average Self (manager) score with the average score of All Observers (includes Boss, Direct Reports, and Peers) and showing whether scores fall within, above, or below the Favorable Zone.
+Also Total CheckPoint Scores, including the score differential between Self and All Observers. - 2.
+Executive Skill Set Summary: Overview of the 18 Skill Sets as rated by All Observers.
+The average ratings are displayed ranked from highest to lowest providing you an overview of the relative strengths or challenges Darcy Walker may have in these Skill Sets. - 3.
+Critical Skills Alignment Summary: Overview of the Skill Sets identified as critical by Boss and/or Self. - Executive Summary: Results for the 8 Universal Management Competencies, comparing the average scores of all respondent groups (includes Self, Boss, Direct Reports, Peers, and All Observers), providing Total CheckPoint Scores for each group, and pointing out group score averages that vary by 1 point or more. - 5.
+Skill Set Analysis: Results for the 18 Skill Sets, comparing the average scores of all respondent groups (includes Self, Boss, Direct Reports, Peers, and All Observers), and pointing out group score averages that vary by 1.5 points or more, as well as analyzing Critical Skill Sets to establish Talents, areas needing Focus, and areas where a significant GAP exists between Self and Boss scores.
 (Darcy Walker and you each chose 6 Critical Skill Sets out of 18.
-These were considered critically important to the manager's particular job requirements.) - Respondent Group Comparison: Results for the 18 Skill Sets and Total CheckPoint Scores, analyzing the average scores of each respondent group (includes Self, Boss, Direct Reports, and Peers). - Survey Summary of the 70 items: Results for all 70 survey items, displaying the average scores for Self, Boss, and All Observers (includes Boss, Direct Reports, and Peers) and highlighting the items that fall in a Critical Skill Set, as well as flagging items where responses lack consensus (varying by three or more points) within a respondent group for a given survey. - Development Summary Overview: Describes the strengths and development needs Darcy Walker may have for the 18 Skill Sets. - Coaching & Management Considerations: Provides suggestions for using the information in the Management Comparison Report to help the manager grow and develop in the job. - Areas of Focus: Describes the strengths and development needs for the 3 most critical Skill Sets and provides guidelines and suggestions for a Leadership Development plan for this manager.
+These were considered critically important to the manager's particular job requirements.) - 6.
+Respondent Group Comparison: Results for the 18 Skill Sets and Total CheckPoint Scores, analyzing the average scores of each respondent group (includes Self, Boss, Direct Reports, and Peers). - 7.
+Survey Summary of the 70 items: Results for all 70 survey items, displaying the average scores for Self, Boss, and All Observers (includes Boss, Direct Reports, and Peers) and highlighting the items that fall in a Critical Skill Set, as well as flagging items where responses lack consensus (varying by three or more points) within a respondent group. - 8.
+Development Summary Overview: Describes the strengths and development needs Darcy Walker may have for the 18 Skill Sets. - 9.
+Coaching & Management Considerations: Provides suggestions for using the information in the Management Report to help the manager grow and develop in the job. - 10.
+Areas of Focus: Describes the strengths and development needs for the 3 most critical Skill Sets and provides guidelines and suggestions for a Leadership Development plan for this manager.

 As you review this material, keep in mind that most people exhibit a range of abilities.
 No one does everything equally well.
 Approached as a learning tool, this feedback can be a valuable first step toward helping the manager increase effectiveness on the job.
-Of particular interest in many sections will be the ability to compare the results from the two different CheckPoint surveys.
-Where a difference between the two average ratings exceeds 1 point there will be an indication with an icon (\triangle).